Florida Parasailing Accident Lawyer

 - At this time, there are no federal regulations that oversee that parasailing industry, equipment inspections, and equipment replacements.

-If you or a loved one has suffered serious injuries or death from parasailing (or any other water sport) or in a personal watercraft in Florida, throughout the U.S., or while on a cruise and would like to learn more about your legal rights, please contact Zimmerman & Frachtman here or by calling (954) 509-1900 or calling toll free at (800) 886-LAWS.
+If you or a loved one has suffered serious injuries or death from parasailing (or any other water sport) or in a personal watercraft in Florida, throughout the U.S., or while on a cruise and would like to learn more about your legal rights, please contact Zimmerman & Frachtman here or by calling (954) 509-1900.
 We offer free consultations and charge you only if we win your case.